 Graham Spooner, Investment Adviser at The Share Centre, looks at last week’s top buys and this week’s top tips.

-- United Utilities (lower risk) With the markets again in a nervous frame of mind, defensive sectors have come to the fore.
+2. United Utilities (lower risk) With the markets again in a nervous frame of mind, defensive sectors have come to the fore.
 This water company services the North West of England and currently has a yield of around 5 pct.
-There has been a number of take-overs in the sector in the past and vague rumours of a bid in the sector have again been circulating.
+There have been a number of take-overs in the sector in the past and vague rumours of a bid in the sector have again been circulating.

 Previous articles on Stock trading >>>